History of the United States government: Current departments

+Former departments

 Articles of Confederation (1776-1789)

 The Second Continental Congress became the first independent federal government of the United States when it declared independence from the Kingdom of Great Britain on July 4, 1776.
 It served as a provisional government and oversaw the drafting of the Articles of Confederation.
 The Continental Congress transitioned into the Congress of the Confederation when it adopted the Articles of Confederation on March 1, 1781, after they were ratified by all 13 states.

 Under the Articles of Confederation, the Congress served as the sole body of the legislature.
 Each state was to send a delegation of two to seven members as appointed by state legislatures, and each delegation was entitled to a single vote in legislative procedures.
 The federal government held jurisdiction over treaties, alliances, and declarations of war.
 Approval of these actions required at least nine states to vote in the affirmative.
 The states were forbidden from raising an army during peacetime, but all states were required to maintain a militia.

 The Articles of Confederation tasked the states with raising funds and military strength when requested by the Congress.
 However, the Articles included no mechanism to compel to states to provide for the federal government, and compliance was voluntary.
-Modifications to the Articles required the ascent of all 13 state delegations, and the Congress rarely had a quorum as there was no mechanism to maintain attendance of delegates.
+Modifications to the Articles required the assent of all 13 state delegations, and the Congress rarely had a quorum as there was no mechanism to maintain attendance of delegates.
 The Congress elected a presiding officer, often referred to as the president.
 However, this position was merely administrative and had no executive power.

 In the 1770s, executive power under the Articles of Confederation was primarily delegated to boards created by Congress.
 These included the Board of War, the Financial Administration, the Treasury Office of Accounts, and the Navy Board.
 The Financial Administration was later replaced by a Board of Treasury.
 Congress also utilized many committees for specific purposes, including foreign affairs and commerce.
 In 1780, Congress replaced the board system with fixed executive offices, including the Secretary of Foreign Affairs, the Superintendent of Finance, and the Secretary at War.
 A Secretary of Marine was also created, but its responsibilities were merged with the Superintendent of Finance before the office was ever filled.